KenzLinden/Croak/README.md

     ```sh
     git clone https://github.com/KenzLinden/Croak.git
     ```

+!
+IF YOU ARE AN INVITED COLLABORATOR OF THE PROJECT, SKIP THIS STEP (but please still make MRs) !
 2. Change git remote url to avoid accidental pushes to base project
     ```sh
     git remote set-url origin your-username/Croak